1.1. Sources and Composition

 As a general statement, the immunological effects of CII do not appear to apply much to bone health and the role of CII supplementation in bone density pertain to it simply being a protein source.
 It might be able to increase bone mass mildly when high doses (estimated 10g in a human) paired with a low protein diet, but when the overall protein intake is increased this benefit is lost and it performs equally to other protein sources

-Currently the only human study using collagen and investigating bone mass noted that supplementation of 10g collagen protein alongside intravenous injections of calcitonin noted an increase in bone mineral density over the course of 24 weeks in osteoporotic women.
+Currently the only human study using collagen and investigating bone mass noted that supplementation of 10g collagen protein alongside intramuscular injections of calcitonin noted an increase in bone mineral density over the course of 24 weeks in osteoporotic women.

 In osteoarthritic (induced by monoiodoacetate, which promotes cartilage erosion) rats fed low dose type II collagen (1-10mg/kg) for two weeks appeared to exert analgesic effects with highest efficacy at 1mg/kg associated with an attenuation of plasma CTX-II (40-53%; no effect without osteoarthritis) with no influence on CPII, suggesting a protective mechanism as CTX-II is produced by action of metalloproteinases acting upon type II collagen and is a relevant biomarker for osteoarthritis.